How To Create Winning Sales Decks (+4 Sales Deck Examples)

 3. Narrative Structure

 Studies show that people are more receptive to stories than almost any other type of communication.
 Our brains are designed not only to crave stories but to remember them and pass on meaningful ones to others.
 That’s why incorporating storytelling into your sales deck is so crucial.
-While every sales deck should follow a narrative that’s easy to understand and has a beginning, middle, and satisfying ending.
+Every sales deck should follow a narrative that’s easy to understand and has a beginning, middle, and satisfying ending.
 There are two types of story structures you’ll usually find in sales decks.
 The problem and solution narrative structure and the industry change and opportunity structure.
 Let’s discover both in-depth below:

 Problem & Solution Sales Deck Structure